Anger at the Boiling Point? How to Take Back Control This Summer!

 Letting your children know what is expected of them and holding them accountable actually puts them at ease (even though they will probably never admit it!) because they’ll know what to expect from you.

 The next step is deciding what specific problems you want to focus on.
-On the 1-on-1 Coaching, we always recommend coming up with a plan for change and then working on just one or two key issues at a time before moving on to the next problem area.
+On the parent coaching line, we always recommend coming up with a plan for change and then working on just one or two key issues at a time before moving on to the next problem area.
 With a little work and planning—and a commitment to regaining your sanity—you can get your summer back.

 How to Take Back Your Summer